torproject/tor/doc/HACKING/ReleasingTor.md

 Once the tarballs have been uploaded and are ready to be announced, we need to do the following:

+   1. Tag versions (main and maint) using `git tag -s tor-0.x.y.z-<status>` and then push the tags: `git push origin --tags`

-   1. Merge upstream the artifacts from the `patches` job in the `Post-process` stage of the CI release pipeline.
+   2. Merge upstream the artifacts from the `patches` job in the `Post-process` stage of the CI release pipeline.

-   2. Write and post the release announcement for the `forum.torproject.net` in the `News -> Tor Release Announcement` category.
+   3. Write and post the release announcement for the `forum.torproject.net` in the `News -> Tor Release Announcement` category.

-      Mention in which Tor Browser version (with dates) the release will be in.
+      If possible, mention in which Tor Browser version (with dates) the release will be in.
 This usually only applies to the latest stable.

 ### New Stable

    1. Create the `maint-x.y.z` and `release-x.y.z` branches and update the `./scripts/git/git-list-tor-branches.sh` with the new version.

+   2. Add the new version in `./scripts/ci/ci-driver.sh`.

+   3. Forward port the ChangeLog and ReleaseNotes into main branch.
+Remove any change logs of stable releases in ReleaseNotes.

 ## Appendix: An alternative means to notify packagers